-Select the newly created partition for Windows 8.1 and then click Next button and then click OK button when you see the following dialog box.
+Select the newly created partition for Windows 8.1 and then click the Next button and then click the OK button when you see the following dialog box.

-Step 11: Once Windows 8.1 is installed, install all necessary drivers for your video card, sound card and other hardware.
-Most SSD manufactures offer free tool(s) to check for new firmware and update the same.
-We advise you visit your SSD manufacturer’s website and download the appropriate tool and then follow our how to update SSD firmware to check for firmware updates and update to the latest one, if available.
+Step 11: Once Windows 8.1 is installed, install all necessary drivers for your video card, sound card, and other hardware.
+Most SSD manufacturers offer free tool(s) to check for new firmware and update the same.
+We advise you to visit your SSD manufacturer’s website and download the appropriate tool and then follow our how to update SSD firmware to check for firmware updates and update to the latest one, if available.